-It’s the second most engaged social media platform after Facebook, and that’s not all.
+Instagram is the second most engaged social media platform after Facebook, and that’s just scratching the surface.

 Time to update our playbooks for leveraging Instagram for business in the new year.